lykmapipo/sails-police/README.md

 #Transport API
 By default sails-police default police is `console.log`.
-This is because there are different use case when it came on sendinf notification.
-Example you may opt to send you notification through sms, email or any other medium you may like.
+This is because there are different use case when it came on sending notification.
+Example you may opt to send you notification through sms, email or any other medium of your choice.

 Due to that reason sails-police has the method `setTransport` which accept a function and pass the `type,authentication,done` as it argurments

-- type : Refer to the type of notifcation to be sent
+- `type` : Refer to the type of notifcation to be sent
-- authenticable : Refer to the model instance that you have mixin police morphs
+- `authenticable` : Refer to the model instance that you have mixin police morphs
-- done : Is the callback that you must call after finish sending the notification.
+- `done` : Is the callback that you must call after finish sending the notification.
 		 By default this callback will update notification send details based on the usage.